ventus-ag/documentation/content/tutorials-advanced/pulumi.md

 "If you're using pulumi new or any other pulumi command for the first time, you might need to log in to Pulumi Cloud.
 Pulumi CLI and Pulumi Cloud work together to provide a reliable experience.
 It's free for personal use, offers features for teams, and there are also self-managed options available.
 Pressing Enter at the prompt will open a browser for you to sign in or sign up."
 {{% /notice %}}

-Place the code example within the "ventus" directory and run
+Place the code example within the "ventus" directory and run:

 ```bash
 pulumi up